Murder of Nicholas Green

 Nicholas Green (September 9, 1987 – October 1, 1994) was an American boy who was shot and killed in an attempted car robbery while vacationing with his family in Southern Italy.
-Robbers mistook their family car for a jeweller's.
+Robbers mistook their family car for a jeweler's.
 When Nicholas died, his parents chose to donate his organs.
 Five people received his major organs, and two received a cornea transplant.

 Death

 Nicholas Green, his sister, Eleanor Green, and their parents, Margaret and Reginald Green, were having a holiday in Calabria, Southern Italy.
-On the night of September 29, 1994 his parents were driving on the A3 motorway between Salerno and Reggio Calabria.
-They stopped at an Autogrill, where two men started following their car, believing they were jewellers.
+On the night of September 29, 1994, his parents were driving on the A3 motorway between Salerno and Reggio Calabria.
+They stopped at an Autogrill, where two men started following their car, believing they were jewelers.
 The men pulled up alongside the Greens' vehicle and shouted something in Italian, which the Greens did not understand.
-Reginald Green accelerated, at which point the men fired shots into the rear of the car.
+Reginald Green accelerated, and the men fired shots into the rear of the car.
 He accelerated a second time, and once again the men shot into the back of the car.
-After the pursuers gave up, Reginald stopped the car, and at this point he and Margaret realized that Nicholas had been shot in the head.
+After the pursuers gave up, Reginald stopped the car, and, at that point, he and Margaret realized that Nicholas had been shot in the head.
 They drove directly to the nearest town, but the hospital was not equipped to deal with Nicholas' injuries.
 The police took the family to Villa San Giovanni, where they transferred to a ferry which brought them across the Strait of Messina to the port of Messina.
 From there, the police took them to a specialist head injuries unit at a nearby hospital, where he was pronounced dead the next day.